 Changing the Privacy Code on Your Carlon Chimes Video Transcript

 What I am going to do is unscrew this.
 And then pop off the door.
-And what were going to see is some corresponding wires in the same number as these.
-And changing the privacy code is as easy as taking something like fingernail
+And what we're going to see is some corresponding wires in the same number as these.
+And changing the privacy code is as easy as taking something like a fingernail

-clippers and snipping wires on the transmitter and then snipping the corresponding wires wire 1 and 5 on the transmitter I need to so that is going to insure that both of these frequency.
+clippers and snipping wires on the transmitter and then snipping the corresponding wires wire 1 and 5 on the transmitter I need to so that is going to ensure that both of this frequency.

-If you have got a series of products in your home or office and you want make sure they’re only communicating with themselves.
+If you have got a series of products in your home or office and you won't make sure they're only communicating with themselves.
 Then you would just match these privacy codes with one another.
-By default these wires are not
+By default, these wires are not

 with your system and any other devices that could happen to be operating on the same frequency.

 So this was a quick video please give us a and we would be happy to give you some help on this product or any other product line.
 Most of them operate on the same premise its dip switches are a little different depending

 on the product line.
 Thanks and have a great day!